e-kazakov/skie-0.6.0-bug/README.md

 # SKIE 0.6.0

 Run `make ios`.
-Build will fail with error
+The build will fail with an error
 ```
 ...lib/StorageImpl.swift:4:17: error: result of 'getString(key:)' has different optionality than required by protocol 'Storage'
     public func getString(key: String) async throws -> String? {